 - When seeking fee transparency, require that consultants express the fees is in terms of total annual or total per term, not per unit of energy.

-- Request documentation from natural gas or electricity suppliers that they will not be compensating your consultant in any way regarding your supply agreements.
+- Request documentation from electricity suppliers that they will not be compensating your consultant in any way regarding your supply agreements.

 - Garner an understanding of the value of the services vs. the cost of the consulting fees.

 - Ask the consultant to name the suppliers from which they won’t be soliciting offers, and ask why.